georgegebbett/discoShower/README.md

 You will have to create a Spotify application in their developer portal to get a client ID and secret.
 Your redirect URI does not necessarily need to be accessible.

-Non-standard dependencies are [spotipy](https://github.com/plamere/spotipy) and [phue](https://github.com/studioimaginaire/phue), both available on pip - big love to their creators ♥️
+Non-standard dependencies (on Raspbian) are [spotipy](https://github.com/plamere/spotipy) and [phue](https://github.com/studioimaginaire/phue), both available on pip - big love to their creators ♥️

+If you are not using a desktop version of Raspbian, you will need to install [gpiozero](https://github.com/gpiozero/gpiozero), again available on pip.